MasterOfCubesAU/MOCBOT/README.md

 ## Deployment

-MOCBOT currently isn't intended to be deployed however, the capability to deploy MOCBOT does exist.
+MOCBOT currently isn't intended to be deployed, however, the capability to deploy MOCBOT does exist.

 To deploy MOCBOT, ensure you have installed the following: